 Steam ovens are the most popular new appliance.
 A combination of steam and convection provides a healthier, tastier choice.
 An entire meal can be prepared in this small, time saving oven.
 Reheating with moisture is a plus for taste.
 Most are adding this to the list of necessary appliances, but not deleting the microwave.

 The Dacor range is great as is GE Monogram (has wi-fi connect), Thermador and Viking.
-Thermidor’s 60″ Pro Grand Range great space for entertaining and other options offer steam and convection oven, six gas burners, griddle/grill, warming drawer and an additional convection oven.
+Thermidor’s 60″ Pro Grand Range offers steam and convection oven, six gas burners, griddle/grill, warming drawer and an additional convection oven.
 The Aga comes in interesting colors and has a following, but they heat up the room-great in some areas.
 They do have a conventional gas stove suited for the US market.
 Blue Star has great features as well with many color options.
 The Chateau (French mfg.)
 150 range by La Cornue has ten new colors and has more than 8,000 configurations.
 Bertazzoni embraces the Italian family and culture in its offerings.
 Miele PureLine and ContourLine designs in White, Truffle Brown, Black and Steel are another great line.
 Research further at their web sites.

 If you are making a custom hood, you need an exhaust liner.
 Vent-a-hood is quiet and a great choice, but GE Monogram, Kitchenaid, Thermador and Wolf have dependable options as well.
 There are over 200 companies that make hoods if you are not doing a custom design.
 Zephyr has some interesting styles with dimmable LED light that exceeds Energy Star requirements!
 Poggenpohl Visor range hood is integrated into the cabinetry.
 Miele has received awards for the Lumen hood in stainless with an LED light band.
 Considerations for performance and minimum noise from hoods: never make the size or area of the duct smaller than the size that originates at the hood-the larger the ductwork, the better.
 Do not exceed 50 ductwork feet and separate two 90 degree elbow turns with at least 24” of straight ductwork.
 When using a remote exterior blower, use one 90 degree elbow to reduce noise transmission back to the hood.
 Place transition pieces at least 12” from the hood outlet or remote blower inlet.
 Codes determine the height off the heat source and the closer it is to the size of the cook top/range top the better it will draw.